will-bartlett/password-game/README.md

 # Assign the Serivce Principal access
 az role assignment create --assignee http://YOUR_SERVICE_PRINCIPAL_NAME --role Contributor -g YOUR_RESOURCE_GROUP_NAME
 ```
-Note the storage account name for use in step 4.

 3. **Create a resource group where the solution will be deployed:**

+_Use a different resource group name than step 2 otherwise the Terraform deployment will break._

+Note the resource group name for use in step 4.

 ```bash
 # Create Resource Group
 az group create -n YOUR_RESOURCE_GROUP_NAME -l westus2